 Researchers also receive threat intelligence information that is shared among major cloud service providers, and they subscribe to threat intelligence feeds from third parties.
-Azure Security Center can use this information to alert you to threats from known bad actors.
+Microsoft Defender for Cloud can use this information to alert you to threats from known bad actors.
 Some examples include:

-Harnessing the power of machine learning: Azure Security Center has access to a vast amount of data about cloud network activity, which can be used to detect threats targeting your Azure deployments.
+Harnessing the power of machine learning: Microsoft Defender for Cloud has access to a vast amount of data about cloud network activity, which can be used to detect threats targeting your Azure deployments.